Help is on the way!

 One of the most common questions families ask is whether narcissistic personality disorder gets worse as a person grows older.
 The short answer: it depends on the individual, but many families report that narcissistic behavior does intensify in old age.

-Historically, mental health professionals believed that personality disorders naturally softened over time.
-However, more recent research challenges this assumption.
-A 2020 study published by Penders et al. found that personality disorders persist well into later life, with a significant number of older adults meeting diagnostic criteria for NPD and other personality disorders.
+Mental health professionals once believed that personality disorders naturally softened over time.
+More recent research challenges this assumption.
+A study published by Penders et al. found that personality disorders persist well into later life, with a significant number of older adults meeting diagnostic criteria for NPD and other personality disorders.

 Several factors can cause narcissistic behavior to worsen with age: